Awards, Teaching, Academics

 Teaching Interests: Creative Writing, Literature and Ecology (ecocriticism, wilderness, place), 20th Century American Literature, Southern Literature, 19th Century British and American Literature, American and British Literature Surveys, Composition

-Fulbright Scholar University of Tirana, Albania.
+Fulbright Fellow University of Tirana, Albania.
 (2011) Creative Writing for English Majors

 Professor St. Petersburg College (1990-present): Honors College faculty